kimdolion/boba-tracker-backend/README.md

 # Boba Tracker
-Keep track of your bubble tea purchases so you can remember what you liked and calculate what you've spent.
+Keep track of your bubble tea purchases so you can remember what you liked and see what others have ordered.

 [Front-end Client](https://kimdolion.github.io/boba-tracker-client/#/)